SciML/SciMLSensitivity.jl/docs/src/examples/sde/optimization_sde.md

 stochastic differential equation.
 For large parameter equations, like neural stochastic differential equations, you should use reverse-mode automatic differentiation.
 However, forward-mode can be more efficient for low numbers of parameters (<100).
-(Note: the default is reverse-mode AD which is more suitable for things like neural SDEs!)
+(Note: the default is reverse-mode AD, which is more suitable for things like neural SDEs!)

 ## Example 1: Fitting Data with SDEs via Method of Moments and Parallelism